Prosecutor: Slain deputy a ‘hero’ for firing back

 COLUMBIA, S.C.
 (AP) — A South Carolina deputy shot and killed while serving an eviction notice and two fellow officers did nothing wrong when a man suddenly pulled a gun and fired on them, a prosecutor said Thursday.

 Both Sumter County Sheriff’s Cpl.
-Andrew Gillette and the tenet, 56-year-old Terry Hasty, were killed in the shootout at Hasty’s mobile home Feb.
+Andrew Gillette and the tenant, 56-year-old Terry Hasty, were killed in the shootout at Hasty’s mobile home Feb.
 25, Solicitor Ernest “Chip” Finney III said at a news conference, adding that all three officers acted heroically after being ambushed.

 Body camera video showed Gillette couldn’t immediately get to his gun because he had his Taser in one hand and a court order in the other.